GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 ### Configure DLP Service Account

-* DLP service account must have Fine-Grained Reader role on the created taxonomies in order to inspect tagged columns for new data.
+DLP service account must have a set of permissions on the resources created by the solution.

 Steps:
  * Detect the DLP service account in the host project
      * DLP service account is in the form service-<project number>@dlp-api.iam.gserviceaccount.com